In the Land of Blood and Honey: Plot

 In conjunction with the bombing, ARBiH forces simultaneously launch a counter-offensive.
 Danijel hastily organizes his troops to halt their advance, but the Serb forces are decimated and most of his men are killed.
 Danijel returns to the now abandoned camp and finds Ajla patiently waiting.
-Believing she helped orchestrate the attack, he beats her, then shoots and kills her.
+He confronts and beats her for helping to orchestrate the bombing, and she admits to it by apologizing—despite the apology seeming ingenuine.
+Danijel shoots and kills Ajla instantly.

 Danijel wanders through the wreckage of the city, which is now near liberation.
-Perhaps realizing what the war has driven him to become, and that it was all for nothing, he breaks down in tears on the street.
-UNPROFOR personnel arrest him shortly afterwards.
+Perhaps realizing what the war has driven him to become, and that it was all for nothing, he breaks down in tears on the street in front of UNPROFOR personnel.
+He admits to being a war criminal, and it's presumed they subsequently arrest him shortly afterwards.